Learning Robust Output Control Barrier Functions from Safe Expert Demonstrations: Introduction

-A promising research direction, in the spirit of what we propose in this paper, is to learn CBFs from data.
-The authors in \cite{srinivasan2020synthesis} construct CBFs from safe and unsafe data using support vector machines, while \cite{saveriano2019learning} learns as set of linear CBFs for clustered datasets.
-Recently, the authors in \cite{ohnishi2021constraint} proposed learning limited duration CBFs in order to achieve limited-duration safety.
+A promising research direction is to learn CBFs from data.
+The authors in \cite{srinivasan2020synthesis} construct CBFs from safe and unsafe data using support vector machines, while authors in \cite{saveriano2019learning} learn a set of linear CBFs for clustered datasets.
+The authors in \cite{ohnishi2021constraint} proposed learning limited duration CBFs and the work in \cite{long2021learning} learns signed distance fields that define a CBF.
 In \cite{yaghoubi2020training}, a neural network controller is trained episodically to imitate an already given CBF.
 The authors in \cite{xiao2020feasibility} learn parameters associated with the constraints of a CBF to improve feasibility.
-These works present empirical validations, while no formal correctness guarantees are provided.
-In \cite{khansari2014learning}, motion primitives are learned from expert demonstrations that are stabilized using control Lyapunov functions.
-The authors in \cite{chen2020learning,abate2021fossil,dai2020counter} propose counter-example guided approaches to learn Lyapunov and barrier functions for known closed-loop systems, while \cite{boffi2020learning} learn Lyapunov functions from data and without system knowledge.
-In~\cite{jin2020neural}, a control law is learned jointly with a barrier function, and safety is verified post-hoc using Lipschitz arguments.
-A similar approach of learning a safe controller jointly with a barrier function followed by post-hoc validation using satisfiability modulo theory solver is presented in \cite{zhao2020learning}.
-As opposed to these works, we here explicitly make use of safe expert demonstrations.
-Expert trajectories are utilized in \cite{sun2020learning} to learn a contraction metric, ensuring incremental stability, along with a tracking controller by providing correctness guarantees based on Lipschitz arguments.
-Towards incorporating uncertainty in the environment, the work in \cite{long2021learning} learns signed distance fields that are then used to define the CBF under consideration of potential estimation errors.
-A learning framework for constructing decentralized CBFs for multi-agent systems appeared in \cite{qin2021learning}.
+These works present empirical validations, but no formal correctness guarantees are provided.
+The authors in \cite{chen2020learning,abate2021fossil,dai2020counter,kapinski2014simulation} propose counter-example guided approaches to learn Lyapunov and barrier functions for known closed-loop systems, while Lyapunov functions for unknown systems are learned in \cite{boffi2020learning}.
+In~\cite{jin2020neural,dawson2022safe,zhao2020learning} control barrier functions are learned and post-hoc verified, e.g., using Lipschitz arguments and satisfiability modulo theory, while \cite{chang2019neural} uses a counter-example guided approach.
+As opposed to these works, we make use of safe expert demonstrations.
+Expert trajectories are utilized in \cite{sun2020learning} to learn a contraction metric along with a tracking controller, while motion primitives are learned from expert demonstrations in \cite{khansari2014learning}.
 In our previous work \cite{robey2020learning}, we proposed to learn CBFs for known nonlinear systems from expert demonstrations.
 We provided the first conditions that ensure correctness of the learned CBF using Lipschitz continuity and covering number arguments.
 In \cite{robey2021learning} and \cite{lindemann2020learning}, we extended this framework to partially unknown hybrid systems.
-In this paper, we instead focus on unknown output measurement maps and output feedback control laws for partially unknown nonlinear systems.
+In this paper, we focus on state estimation and provide sophisticated simulations of our method in CARLA.